jchip/nix-clap/README.md

 ### `showHelp(err, cmdName)`

-Show help message and then call `exit`.
+Show help message and then emit `exit`.

 * `err` - if valid, then `err.message` will be printed after help message and exit with code `1`.
 * `cmdName` - if valid, then will print help for the specific command.